HappyCodingFriend/NCCU-token-admin/README.md

-# PointExchange
+# PointExchangeAdminWebsite
-To do point exchange on ethereum blockchain
+To do point exchange on ethereum blockchain.
+And these are websites for admin.